Reed-Daniel/20_Group_4_Final_Project/README.md

 - The relationship between NBA player statistics and "peak" performance

 ## Reason for Selecting Topic
--

 ## Source Data
-- Our source data was taken from Kaggle and includes NBA Players Stats since 1950 in the form of csv files
+- Our source data will be taken from Kaggle and includes NBA Players Stats since 1950 in the form of csv files

 ## Questions We Hope to Answer